-Can invoice finance can help to tackle late payments for your business.
+Can invoice finance help late payments.

 Although, £14bn is an improvement on the £30.3bn owed five years ago, it is still harming the performance and viability of many SME’s, companies which are the backbone of the UK’s economy.
 More than a third of the 1.7m SME’s in the UK say that their payments are often prolonged well beyond the agreed terms which can push some businesses over the edge.